Robert Napper

 Robert Clive Napper (born 25 February 1966) is an English serial killer and rapist.
-He has been convicted of two murders, one manslaughter, two rapes, and two attempted rapes.
+He has been convicted of two murders, one manslaughter, two rapes and two attempted rapes.
 He was sentenced to indefinite detention at Broadmoor Hospital on 18 December 2008 for the manslaughter of Rachel Nickell on 15 July 1992.
 He was previously convicted of the 1993 double murder of Samantha Bisset and her daughter Jazmine Bisset.

-Napper has been diagnosed with paranoid schizophrenia as well as Asperger's Syndrome.
+Napper has been diagnosed with paranoid schizophrenia as well as Asperger syndrome.

 Early life

 Robert Napper is the eldest child of Brian Napper, a driving instructor, and his wife Pauline.
 Born in Erith, southeast London, Napper was brought up in nearby Abbey Wood.
 His background was troubled and dysfunctional.
 The marriage of his parents was violent and Napper witnessed his father abusing his mother.
 His parents divorced when he was nine and he and his siblings (two brothers and a sister) were placed in foster care and underwent psychiatric treatment for six years at the Maudsley Hospital in Camberwell.

 Napper was socially awkward at school, where he was shunned by his peers who later described Napper as being "despised".
 At age 13, Napper underwent a personality change after a family friend sexually assaulted him on a camping holiday.
 The offender was jailed, but Napper became introverted, obsessively tidy, and reclusive, according to his mother.
 He also bullied his siblings and spied on his sister while she was naked.